Stencyl/stencylpedia/chapter-10/mobile-optimize.md

 To avoid this fate, **use fewer layers rather than more**.
 A good rule of thumb is to stick to **at most 5 layers** for your scenes.
 The fewer, the better.

-Be mindful of the platform you’re developing the game for and focus first and foremost on making the foundation of your game work (the "fun") before making it pretty.
+Be mindful of the platform you're developing the game for and focus first and foremost on making the foundation of your game work (the "fun") before making it pretty.
 In the [words](http://www.lostgarden.com/2007/10/lesson-about-failure.html) of Shigeru Miyamoto, **find the fun**.